Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

-Shark uses the well-established `Doxygen <http://www.doxygen.org>`_ documentation system in combination with `Sphinx <http://sphinx.pocoo.org/>`_, another documentation system originating from the Python world.
-Doxygen is used to extract documentation from the C++ sources, generate inheritance diagrams, etc. Sphinx is used to generate the entire surrounding documentation.
+Shark uses the well-established `Doxygen <http://www.doxygen.org>`_ documentation system in combination with `Sphinx <http://sphinx.pocoo.org/>`_, another popular documentation system originating from the Python world.
+Doxygen is used to extract documentation from the C++ sources, generate inheritance diagrams, etc. To generate the entire surrounding documentation including these tutorials, Sphinx is used.

 Building the documentation